luismartinezs/react-firebase-starter/README.md

 # React firebase starter

+## IMPORTANT NOTE FOR MAINTAINER

+This branch adds styles to the starter. **NEVER** merge this branch into main or dev.

+To use this branch as a starter in your project, clone the project into a new repo, and then merge this branch into main

+---

 Starter template to create web apps with Firebase backend

 Does not assume any specific features, just common ones.